kein-1/Breezy/readme.md

 ## Introduction
 Breezy keeps you informed about the air you breathe with real-time air quality data.
-Whether you're planning your day, exercising outdoors, or concerned about pollution, Breezy helps you make informed decisions with up-to-the-minute AQI updates
+Whether you're planning your day, exercising outdoors, or concerned about pollution, Breezy helps you make informed decisions with up-to-the-minute AQI updates.
+It's built entirely in SwiftUI, making it fast, lightweight, and easy to use !